Sola Power Supplies

 Sola SDN DIN rail power supplies are designed with Sag Immunity, transient suppression and noise tolerance to ensure compatibility in demanding applications.
 Hazardous location approvals, wide temperature range operation and high tolerance to shock and vibration ensures the SDN series provides industry leading performance.

 Sola SFL DIN rail switching power supplies complements the SDN products with more input voltage, output voltage and power levels to provide a broader range of industrial DC power solutions.
 They are available in 12, 24 and 48 VDC output and 115/230 VAC input.
+These power supplies can be mounted directly to the production line, thus enabling flexible design and reducing complexity and cost.

 How to Select and Size a Power Supply